SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 You can add the field `noCvc` set to `true` in the `creditcard` object, containing card specific feature fields.
 This disables the CVC field.

-## One-Click Request Displaying A Specific Card
+## One-Click Request Displaying A Specific Card {#one-click-specific-card-payment-instruments}

 {% capture request_header %}POST {{ purchase_url }} HTTP/1.1
 Host: {{ page.api_host }}